Ruzaini001/6m-software-1.4-scrum/assignment.md

 ```
 1)  - Search bar should be accessible at the website.
-    - User able to input keywords such as title of book or author.
+    - User able to input keywords such as title of book or author's name.
     - If no specific title is available, "no results found" message should be shown.

 3)  - If a book is currently loaned out, a "Reserve" button should be there to be clicked.